Prosecutors: Aaron Hernandez said 'What's up now?' as he shot, killed 2 men

 But after Hernandez and Bradley drove away and hid the vehicle and possible evidence, the case stalled, prosecutors said.

-It wasn't until after Hernandez was arrested for the death of Odin Lloyd in June 2013 that law enforcement went back and re-examined the case.
+It wasn't until after Hernandez was arrested in the death of Lloyd in June 2013 that law enforcement went back and reexamined the case.
 Police later found a silver SUV with Rhode Island plates at the house of Hernandez's trusted cousin, prosecutors said.

 "Many times the defendant Aaron Hernandez was about to get away with murder," Assistant District Attorney Patrick Haggan said.
 "But there was one loose end.
 The problem in this case is Alexander Bradley."

-'Fantastic tale filled with lies'
+'Fantastic tale of lies'

-Hernandez's defense attorney Jose Baez cast Bradley as an unreliable witness, saying that Bradley is a convicted "drug-trafficker" who has lied to police in the past.
+Baez cast Bradley as an unreliable witness, saying that Bradley is a convicted "drug trafficker" who has lied to police in the past.

-"There is no science that will connect Aaron Hernandez to this case," Baez said, pointing to the lack of fingerprints, gunshots, and more.
+"There is no science that will connect Aaron Hernandez to this case," Baez said, pointing to the lack of fingerprints, gunshots and more.
 "What you do have is Bradley's story.
-An unbelievable, fantastic tale filled with lies."
+An unbelievable, fantastic tale of lies."

 According to prosecutors, Bradley turned on Hernandez after a trip to Florida in February 2013.
 There, according to prosecutors, the two spotted several white men in suits at a club, and Hernandez said that they were law enforcement.